manoa-warrior-collective/manoa-warrior-collective.github.io/index.md

     * Should contain Organization/staff name and affilation
 * Create Posting
     * Will allow admins to list identifiers, last location seen, and a discussion pool for tips(?)
+    * Interactive map with reported locations (future/beyond the basics)
+* and more

 ## Mockup Examples

 ![Construction](images/Under_construction_icon-red.svg)

 ## Team Agreement
+As a guarantee that each team member is on track and is invested in this project, a team contract has been drafted.
+You can find the project [here](https://docs.google.com/document/d/1_5ayYJOEpRPB7yc-o9er692Hf58jUFygjcanW6NamCM/edit?usp=sharing).